techqc/novocoin/README.md

 #### Linux

-If you are using Arch Linux, there is an AUR precompiled package, `qwertycoin-bin`, or a build from source version, `qwertycoin-git`.
+If you are using Arch Linux, there is an AUR precompiled package, `Novocoin-bin`, or a build from source version, `Novocoin-git`.

 ##### Prerequisites

 - You will need the following packages: boost (1.55 or higher), cmake, git, gcc (4.9 or higher), g++ (4.9 or higher), make, and python.
 Most of these should already be installed on your system.
 - For example on ubuntu: `sudo apt-get install build-essential python-dev gcc g++ git cmake libboost-all-dev `
-- After this you can compile your Qwertycoin
+- After this you can compile your Novocoin
 ```
 mkdir build && cd build
 cmake .. && make